verdaccio/verdaccio/website/docs/logger.md

 :::info

-Since v5.22.0 the logger property is renamed from `log` to `logs`, but still compatible with v6 but not recommended to use, could be removed any time.
+Since v5.22.0 the logger property is renamed from `logs` to `log`, but still compatible with v6 but not recommended to use, could be removed any time.

 :::